Special thanks to Anthony DiStefano, MAAF Museum Volunteer, for your valuable and informative research on our fallen pilots.

 Second Lieutenant Morgan Jackson Barton

-At Millville, New Jersey, he was assigned to the 352nd Fighter Squadron of the 353rd Fighter Group.
-The 353rd was assigned to Millville for the final phase of their pilot training.
-On April 17, 1943, flying a P-47D Thunderbolt (#42-22340) on an instrument training mission, he went into an uncontrollable spin when at about 3000 feet his aircraft went into a steep dive into Barnegat Bay, near Sea Bay, New Jersey crashing into only 4 feet of water about 300 yards from shore.
+At Millville, New Jersey, he was assigned to the 352nd Fighter Squadron of the 353rd Fighter Group for the final phase of pilot gunnery training.
+At 9 a.m. on April 17, 1943, piloting a P-47D Thunderbolt (serial number 42-22340) on an instrument training mission, he went into an uncontrollable spin when at about 3000 feet his aircraft went into a steep dive into Barnegat Bay, near Sea Bay, New Jersey crashing into only 4 feet of water about 300 yards from shore.

 Second Lieutenant William Engle Canniff, Jr.

 2nd Lt.
 Canniff, serial number O-835959, was from Englewood, New Jersey.
 He was born in Cincinnati, Ohio, on May 22, 1920.
 As a boy, Bill dreamed of becoming a pilot and had pinned pictures of pilots on his bedroom walls.
 After graduating from Dwight Morrow High School in Englewood, New Jersey, he attended Dartmouth College in Hanover, New Hampshire where he ran cross country.
 William graduated Dartmouth Class of 1941.
 When he went to enlist in the Army Air Corps he initially did not pass the dexterity test due to a finger deformity.
 With great determination, he practiced picking up straight pins for hours each day for several months.
 He passed the test and his lifelong dream was fulfilled when he enlisted in the Army Air Corps in early 1944.